 - Weight capacity of up to 485 pounds

 - Some people may find that the handles start to loosen as they use it

 These wheels come in a set of 2, so it’s like having a small ab wheel on each hand.

 They are very stable, as the wheels on either side of the handle move together and the wheels are solid, non-slip and thick.
 The foam grips on each handle are high-quality and will protect the palms and fingers.

 These wheels are much more versatile than a single ab roller wheel.
-You can adjust your exercises, use each hand independently of each other, and even use these for static exercises like planking or push-ups.
+You can adjust your exercises, using each hand independently, and even use them for static exercises like planking or push-ups.